cepoumian/personal-blog/src/content/posts/femr-and-portfolio.md

 After four years of devoting most of my time to my job, working as a front end dev in enterprise level projects, I realized two things:

-1. During that time, I created amazing stuff for those projects: component libraries, dashboards, plugins, data visualizations, whole marketing websites, etc.
+1. During that time, I created really cool stuff for those projects: component libraries, dashboards, plugins, data visualizations, whole marketing websites, etc.
 2. None of it was mine to share or show to anyone.

 Sure, a full-time job provides financial stability and many other benefits, but developers are creatives, and for creatives, a solid portfolio is a must, not a plus.